technopagan/mss-saliency/README.md

 ## Build Instructions

-Currently, only the Debug build runs successfully on OSX and Linux.
-The Release build currently has issues accepting input images.
-Therefore, when attempting to build the saliency detector, go to /Debug and run "make all" to generate a "SaliencyDetector" binary which you can put in your local $PATH.
+Go to /Release (or /Debug if you want all debugging flags built in) and run "make all" to generate the "SaliencyDetector" binary which you can put in your local $PATH.

 We successfully ran builds on both OSX and Linux, provided that a current version of ImageMagick is installed on your system as we rely on ImageMagick for gobbling up the image binary data and outputting the resulting saliency-map image.

-There is an up-to-date precompiled OSX binary of SaliencyDetector available in the /Binary directory within this repository.
+There are up-to-date precompiled OSX binaries of SaliencyDetector available in the /Binary directory within this repository.

 ## Examples